Yvand/hugo-LDAPCP/content/docs/usage/install.md

   Write-Host "Assembly was successfully added to the GAC."
   ```

-- Restart the IIS service and the SharePoint timer service (SPTimerV4).
+- Restart the IIS service and the SharePoint timer service (SPTimerV4):
+`Restart-Service W3SVC; Restart-Service SPTimerV4`

 ## Enable the claims provider